 Firefighters initially had difficulty accessing the building with ladders to fight the fire but later deployed hoses and chemical extinguishers to bring the conflagration control.
-Forensic examinations underway to determine the cause of the fire.
+Forensic examinations to find the cause of the fire underway.

 A 66-year-old Norwegian man was found dead after an early morning broke out at a popular condo building in the Bang Lamung area of Pattaya early on Friday morning.
 Police are still investigating the cause of the fire that erupted at approximately 5 am and caused the building to be evacuated.

 The elderly Norwegian national lost his life inside his ninth-floor room of the building located in Nong Prue which suffered the brunt of the damage.

 Fire incident began at 5 am, difficulties accessing the building and deploying ladders